elixirbeats/abletoolz/README.md

 `-x`, `--xml`  Dumps the uncompressed set XML in same directory as set_name.xml Useful to understand set structure for development.
-If you run with this option multiple times, the previous xml file will be moved into the abletoolz_backup folder with the same renaming behavior as --save.
+If you run with this option multiple times, the previous xml file will be moved into the abletoolz_backup folder with the same renaming behavior as `--save`.

 ### Analysis
 `--list-tracks` List track information.